dawidbak/SystemDesign/NotificationSystem/NotificationSystem/README.md

 **Caching Layer**: Redis is used to store user-related data and templates.
 This reduces database reads and improves response times.
 If multiple Redis nodes are used, consistent hashing ensures balanced distribution of cache entries and smooth scaling when nodes are added or removed(virtual nodes) or we can add i.e. 4 nodes using Id of node to hash function.

-Database Layer: PostgreSQL stores persistent user data, devices, settings, and templates.
+**Database Layer**: PostgreSQL stores persistent user data, devices, settings, and templates.
 When the Notification System writes to the database, the primary node receives the write, and it is then replicated to replicas.
 Read replicas handle most worker and API queries, reducing load on the primary.
 This setup ensures scalability while maintaining data durability and eventual consistency.

-External Integration Layer: Third-party services (APNS, Firebase, SMS gateways, Email providers) are accessed asynchronously via workers.
+**External Integration Layer**: Third-party services (APNS, Firebase, SMS gateways, Email providers) are accessed asynchronously via workers.
 This allows the system to scale independently of external service latency or throughput limits.

 ---
 ## 🚀 Features